Table of Contents

 This guide breaks down how to control bird activity in a way that aligns with safety standards and operational efficiency.

-Why Bird Control Is Critical in Food Processing Plants
+Why Bird Control Matters in Food Processing Facilities

 Food processing plants operate under strict hygiene and safety requirements.